7harlot/aspnet-mvc-application/GETTING_STARTED.md

 ## 🎉 Your Application is Ready!

-Congratulations!
 Your Virtual Event Ticketing System has been successfully built and is ready to use.

 ## 🚀 Quick Start